Duncanma/Blog/content/Blog/rewards-are-a-message.md

 The TL;DR; of all of those discussions could be distilled down into "Rewards are a way to send a message to your team, what message do you want to send?".

 > Small side note...
 At Microsoft folks often refer to managers as either M1, M2, or M3.
 I heard these terms for years without having any idea what they meant, until I became a M2 and it made sense.
-M1 is a manager with ICs (Individual Contributors or non-managers) under them, M2 is a manager of managers, and a M3 is a manager of managers.
+M1 is a manager with ICs (Individual Contributors or non-managers) under them, M2 is a manager of managers, and a M3 is a manager of managers of managers.
 This can continue up I assume, but M3 is where I was for the past few years, although I am now a M2.
 This could be a common term at other companies, but for me it was a mystery for a bit.

 ## What are rewards?